simengut/TheMentalLap/VERCEL_ENV_VARIABLES.md

 # Vercel Environment Variables

-Add these environment variables in Vercel Dashboard:
+Add these environment variables in Vercel Dashboard (REQUIRED for login to work):
 Settings → Environment Variables

 ## Required Variables: